sreekarp/research_and_summarize_agent/README.md

 # Research and Summarize Agent

-This project is a sophisticated, multi-agent framework designed to research, process, and generate comprehensive reports on a given topic.
+This is a sophisticated, multi-agent framework designed to research, process, and generate comprehensive reports on a given topic.
 By breaking down the research process into specialized roles, this system can efficiently gather, filter, and synthesize information from the web to produce high-quality, structured reports.

 ---

 ## 🚀 Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.
 ### Prerequisites

-Before you begin, ensure you have the following software installed on your system:
+Before you begin, ensure you have the following installed on your system:

-* **Python 3.9 or later**: This project is built using modern Python features.
+* **Python 3.9 or later**: This project is built using Python>=3.9.
 * **pip**: The package installer for Python is required to install dependencies.
 * **A Git client**: To clone the repository and manage source control.

-You will also need an API key from [Tavily](https://tavily.com/) for the search functionality and API access from [Groq](https://groq.com/) to use the language models.
+Also get the API key from [Tavily](https://tavily.com/) for the web search functionality and API key from [Groq](https://groq.com/) to use the language models.

 ### Installation